Geoff Guest Petford Youth Camp

 Old Man - His youth as a Stolen Generation Member .

-At 16 Geoff joined the USA army in a small group that took 50 Australia stock horses across India and the Himalyas into China so the Chinese solders could use them to breed mules.
+At 16 Geoff joined the USA army in a small group that took 50 Australia stock horses across India and the Himalayas into China so the Chinese solders could use them to breed mules.
 The group came under fire from the Japanese army and the Chinese soldiers had Geoff use his surgery skills to treat a wounded mule.
 On seeing his skills they used Geoff as their surgeon when they were injured.

 Over the years, he has taken up a number of occupations, including trochus diver, timber cutter, buffalo and crocodile shooter, tin miner, soldier, mounted police drug enforcement officer in South America, rodeo trick rider and stockman.
 Overriding all these occupations, Geoff has an extraordinary understanding of, and love for people and has spent his entire life helping others in one form or other.